Meanwhale/ByteAutomata/README.md

 ByteAutomata provides a method to implement a hard-coded finite-state machine for text code tokenizing.
 This project includes an example program that turns input code to a token tree.
+It can be used as a template for your own parser.

 It's developed as a part of Meanscript, a work-in-progress multi-platform scripting and bytecode language.

 ## Compile and run

 Compile the example program in Java and/or C++.
-You can input a text code (see code syntax below) to the example program and see a resulting token tree printed, if there isn't any errors.
+You can give a code (see the syntax below) to the example program and see a resulting token tree printed, if there isn't any errors.

-### Languages
 Execute the example program to see guide for command line arguments.
 <ul>
 <li>Java